Affordable Robotic Hand

 Prototyping and service robotics companies will save significant costs by using an affordable product, rather than spending over 10,000 EUR on a super complex and expensive robotic or prosthetic hand they may not even need.

-Final note: the hand is currently not suitable for an industrial environment, but we can produce an industrial-grade version if it is needed.
+The hand is currently not suited for industrial environments, but we can develop an industrial-grade version if required.

 Flag this post